 Harvesting Fresh Mint

-To keep things manageable, I have decided to cluster all the mint pots on my deck right outside my back door.
+To keep things manageable, I have decided to cluster all the mint pots on the deck right outside my back door.
 This way they are easy to care for and simple to harvest.
 I find it’s important to harvest often to promote growth.
-The best way to harvest is to cut your mint stems just above the new, tiny leaves.
-I love this snip tool the best.
-A sharp, clean cut will strengthen the plant, keep it healthy and encouraging it to branch out in other directions.
+The best way to harvest is to cut your mint stems just above the new, tiny leaves or buds.
+To do this I use this snip tool.
+I find it’s the best.
+A sharp, clean cut will strengthen the plant, keep it healthy, and encourage it to branch out in other directions.

-After I snip my many mint varieties I wash the leaves thoroughly, carefully removing the leaves from the stems.
-I find it’s easier to remove the leaves at this stage before drying, but you may find you like removing them after.
-It really doesn’t matter, just do what is easiest for you.
-Once cleaned and separate from their stems, I place them on a large serving dish or my stainless baking pans to dry.
-Sometimes I just let them air dry for a few days and if I am going to be home for a while I bake them in my oven at 175 degrees.
-If you choose to put them in the oven or dehydrator, it will only take a few minutes.
-This step is very important because you do not want any moisture left in the leaves because they will quickly mold when stored.
+After I snip the mint that is ready, I wash the leaves thoroughly, after I carefully remove the leaves from the stems.
+I find it’s easier to remove the leaves at this stage before drying because then I don’t risk getting pieces of stem in with the leaves, but you may find you like removing them after you dry your mint.
+It really doesn’t matter, so just do what is easiest for you.
+Once the leaves are clean and separated from their stems, I place them on a large serving dish or my stainless baking pans to dry.
+Most of the time I just let them air dry for a few days but if I am going to be home for a while I dehydrate them in my oven at 175 degrees.
+If you choose to put them in the oven or dehydrator, they should only take a few minutes.
+Thorough drying is very important because you do not want any moisture left in the leaves or they will mold when you store them.

-Once you are sure your mint leaves are completely dried out, it’s time to store them.
-I like to use Mason jars but I last year I made the mistake of sealing them off with traditional Mason lids.
-I learned that even if you have just ONE moist leaf, your entire batch will be ruined because with traditional lids, there will be no air circulation.
-So this year I found these wonderful stainless steel screen lids that fit Mason jars.
-Not only are they now circulating the air, but they allow the lovely mint scent to fill my pantry.
+Once you are sure your mint leaves are completely dry and crumbly, it’s time to store them.
+I like to use Mason jars just because I love the look.
+I created an Herb Drying Rack in my pantry and you can learn how I did that here.
+But be warned, last year I made the mistake of sealing the jars with traditional Mason lids and I learned that even if you have just ONE moist leaf, your entire batch will be ruined.
+Luckily, I found these wonderful stainless steel screen lids that fit Mason jars.
+These lids are great for two reasons, they allow air circulation and now a mint scent fills my pantry.

-After the mints dry I briefly run them through my coffee grinder or food processor if I have a large amount.
-This chops the leaves so they are small enough for the tea bags.
-It’s not necessary but I like if the leaves are a bit chopped up.
+After the mints dry, I briefly run them through my coffee grinder or food processor if I have a large amount.
+You can also just scrunch them up in your hands.
+Any of these methods chops the leaves so they are small enough for the tea bags.
+It’s not necessary, but I like when the leaves are small because they are easier to scoop out of the mason jars with a spoon.

-Once you have a collection of dried mints or other tea favorites like dried orange, lime and lemon peels, echinacea petals, lavender, and chamomile it’s time to create some tea bags.
-I found these wonderful unbleached tea filter bags by Numola.
-What I like about them is they have a drawstring, not a staple, and they are compostable.
-They do not come with a label tags so I use simple little kraft hang tags which I tie on the bag.
-Simply open the filter bag, fill with one or multiple varieties of dried mints, flowers and fruit, tie securely, add your label and you are all set.
-I like to make these herbal & floral teabags for gifts, breakfast baskets and my own summer iced teas!
+Once you have a collection of dried mints or other tea favorites like dried orange, lime or and lemon peels, echinacea petals, lavender, and chamomile it’s time to create some of your own tea bags.
+I use unbleached tea filter bags by Numola.
+What I like about them is they have a drawstring, not a staple, and they are fully compostable.
+I can toss them right into my countertop compost bin without worry.
+These filter bags do not come with label tags so I bought simple kraft hang tags which I tie on the string of the bag.